sarahpenir/sarahpenir.github.io/_posts/2017-12-18-hadley-wickham.md

 I was particularly intrigued of Wickham because he represented this small subset of people dedicated to tool-building.
 Although tools are not ends in themselves, they help create the right environment for downstream analyses from which big conclusions could be made.
 In my mental hall-of-fame, Wickham has achieved the status of Heng Li, the primary author of the next-generation sequencing utilities ```SAMtools``` and ```Burrows-Wheeler aligner (BWA)```.

 Although it's easy to dismiss people like Wickham as prodigies, there's still much to learn from their habits that perhaps further elevate their natural talent.
-In a <a href="https://www.quora.com/What-does-a-typical-work-day-look-like-for-you">Quora thread</a>, he described his typical work day as follows:
+In a <a href="https://www.quora.com/What-does-a-typical-work-day-look-like-for-you">Quora thread</a>, he described his typical work day as:

 >Generally, my goal is to avoid interruptions so that I can do “deep work” focussing intently on a single problem at a time.
 I turn off pretty much every notification that I can: I only allow a few apps on my phone to send notifications, I’ve turned off every slack notification that I can find, I only track active projects on github, and generally try to train myself to avoid caring about numbers (i.e. I have email folders that have >50,000 unread emails).